aphexddb/isihlonono/README.md

 ## Asthetics

-* The control of the performance is managed by the performers.
-They are like conductors.
+* The creators of noise are conductors.
+They control the performance.
+* Members of the audience (humans with devices) are considered performers.
-* Conductors can open up sesions (humans with devices) for controlling specific things such as a sample grain, etc.
+* Conductors make use of performers as input channels for controlling specific things such as a sample grain, etc.
-* Conductors can treat the audience like a patch panel, and choose to engage specific humans for specific noises
+* Conductors can choose to engage specific performers for specific noises, or request a change in mood.

 ## Todo

-### Web hackery
+### Web and Server Hackery

 * Some soft of wifi router setup that forwards all traffic to web app
     * wifi name "Make Music" or something fun
 * Conductor UI
-    * Select MOOD.
-Ex: calm/indifferent/violent
     * Set a message to display on performer UI
 * Have a PERFORMER web app
-  * displays MOOD that is set by CONDUCTOR
-    * animated .GIF ?
-    * text ?
   * Display message from conductor
+  * Animated .GIF for mood maybe?
 * Wild speculation thats probably hard
   * Capture audio from web page and send it to server (samples)